fi-m/ID2223/README.md

 ## Description
 For our project, we made scalable system architecture for a vocal-remover model.
 More information can be found in the README inside the project folder.
-A demo of the inference is available here: https://huggingface.co/spaces/antonbol/vocal_remover.